-3.4 HOW DO RIPARIAN AREAS FUNCTION?
+3.4 HOW DO FORESHORE AREAS FUNCTION?

-The NSW DPI's Office of water (NSWDPI, 2012), described the functioning of riparian corridors:
+The NSW DPI's Office of water (NSWDPI, 2012), described the functioning of foreshore areas:

-- providing bed and bank stability and reducing bank and channel erosion; - protecting water quality by trapping sediment, nutrients and other contaminants; - providing diversity of habitat for terrestrial, riparian and aquatic plants (flora) and animals (fauna); - · providing connectivity between wildlife habitats; - · conveying flood flows and controlling the direction of flood flows; - · providing an interface or buffer between developments and waterways; and, - · providing passive recreational uses.
+- providing bed and bank stability and reducing bank and channel erosion; - protecting water quality by trapping sediment, nutrients and other contaminants; - providing diversity of habitat for terrestrial, foreshore and aquatic plants (flora) and animals (fauna); - providing connectivity between wildlife habitats; - · conveying flood flows and controlling the direction of flood flows; - · providing an interface or buffer between developments and waterways; and, - providing passive recreational uses.

-The protection, restoration or rehabilitation of vegetated riparian corridors is important for maintaining or improving the shape, stability (or geomorphic form) and ecological functions of a watercourse and bigger is better.
+The protection, restoration or rehabilitation of vegetated foreshore areas is important for maintaining or improving the shape, stability (or geomorphic form) and ecological functions of a watercourse and bigger is better.
 Wider corridors provide greater protection for streamline ecological processes.

-3.5 HOW WIDE SHOULD PROTECTED RIPARIAN CORRIDORS BE?
+3.5 HOW WIDE SHOULD PROTECTED FORESHORE AREAS BE?

-A riparian corridor consists of the channel which comprises the bed and banks of the watercourse (to the highest bank) and the two sides of the Vegetated Riparian Zone (VRZ) adjoining the channel (Figure 1).
-It has been recommended that multiple factors such as the biophysical conditions (WRC, 2001b, NSWDPI, 2012, WRC, 2001a) of the streamline, and the nature of the management requirements (NSWDPI, 2018, Price, 2004, Lovett, 2007), should combine to determine the width of protected riparian corridors (Tables 1 and 2).
+A foreshore area consists of the channel which comprises the bed and banks of the watercourse (to the highest bank) and the two sides of the Vegetated Riparian Zone (VRZ) adjoining the channel (Figure 1).
+It has been recommended that multiple factors such as the biophysical conditions (WRC, 2001b, NSWDPI, 2012, WRC, 2001a) of the streamline, and the nature of the management requirements (NSWDPI, 2018, Price, 2004, Lovett, 2007), should combine to determine the width of protected foreshore areas (Tables 1 and 2).

-Table 1 Riparian corridor widths in NSW based on stream order (NSWDPI, 2012)
+Table 1 Foreshore area widths in NSW based on stream order (NSWDPI, 2012)